 - Adult: use the heel of two hands and cover the mouth during rescue breaths

-For those interested in proper first aid training, family first aid courses are an inexpensive and are specifically attuned to child-related emergencies, such as drowning, choking, allergies and poisoning.
+For those interested in proper first aid training, family first aid courses are inexpensive and are specifically attuned to child-related emergencies, such as drowning, choking, allergies and poisoning.
 Your children’s childcare centre or school should have recommendations for local courses, or can easily be found online.

 Keep safety signs around